 Instructions

-- Once water is boiling, add asparagus and blanch for 2-3 minutes (depending on thickness).
+- Once water is boiling, add asparagus and blanch for about 2-3 minutes (depending on thickness).
 Test with a fork for your desired firmness.
 Remove from heat immediately and drain.

 - In a large bowl, add unsalted butter, lemon zest, salt, and pepper.
 Add hot asparagus and allow butter to melt.
 Toss to coat.